You don’t need a leg press to grow your glutes – try this 10-minute barbell workout instead

 Strong glutes are also vital for balance and mobility, as well as supporting the lower back when we lift to prevent injury.
 Spend a lot of time sitting at your desk?
 It’s likely your glutes will be weak or underworked, which can impact your movement as well as lead to knee and lower back pain.
 That’s where the best glute exercises can help.

 Not all glute workouts require gym equipment, and there are lots of bodyweight moves you can do to activate the glutes.
-If you’re planning on doing floor-based workouts, check out our guide to the best yoga mats.
+If you’re planning on doing floor-based workouts, check out our guide to the best yoga mats

-Maddy Biddulph is a freelance journalist specializing in fitness, health and wellbeing content.
-With 26 years in consumer media, she has worked as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK.
+Maddy Biddulph is a journalist specializing in fitness, health and wellbeing content, with 26 years in consumer media working as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK, including Marie Claire, The Sunday Times and Women’s Health UK.